hbctraining/Pseudobulk-for-scRNAseq/lessons/02_DEanalysis_using_FindMarkers.md

 ### Volcano plot

 To get a first look at the genes that are retained, we can generated a volcano plot using the `EnhancedVolcano()` function.
 This is a visualization that allows us to quickly see trends in the significant genes.
-The x-axis here represents the average log2 fold change value, showing the degree of difference between the two conditions.
-On the y-axis, we see our `p_val_adj` column represented after a negative log10 transformation is applied to better see the spread of our p-values.
+The x-axis here represents the average log2-fold change value, showing the degree of difference between the two conditions.
+On the y-axis, we see our `p_val_adj` column represented after a negative log10 transformation is applied to better see the spread of the adjusted p-values.

-Volcano plots show us a great **overview of which genes are up-regulated (positive on the x-axis) or down-regulated (negative on the x-axis)**.
+Volcano plots provide a great **overview of which genes are up-regulated (positive on the x-axis) or down-regulated (negative on the x-axis)**.

 ```r
 # Volcano plot